analogdevicesinc/aditof_sdk/doc/windows/user_guide.md

 - Connect USB cable to the host PC
 - Connect the 5V power supply to the camera board and set the camera power switch S2 to on.
 Once the camera board is powered up the DS1 LED will turn on
 - Connect the 12V power supply to the DragonBoard 410c.
 Once power is connected to the DragonBoard the system will boot the Linux OS from the SD card
+- Wait for the board to finish booting.
+The booting progress can be monitored by observing the user leds 1, 2, 3 and 4 on the DragonBoard410c which are placed between the two USB type A connectors.
+During boot the leds (especially led 3 and 1) will blink very rapidly.
+When led 1 is the only one left bliking (about once a second) the boot has finished.

 ![Host connections](https://github.com/analogdevicesinc/aditof_sdk/blob/master/doc/img/db410c_usb.JPG)

 ### Enable the USB connection to the host PC
 - After the DragonBoard boots up press the S3 button on the camera board.
 This will start on the DragonBoard the application that manages the USB host interface
-- Once the USB connection is active the DS4 LED will light up on the camera board and the USB camera driver will be loaded on the PC enabling the communication between the host PC and the camera system
+- Once the USB connection is active the DS4 LED will light up on the camera board and the USB camera driver will be loaded on the PC enabling the communication between the host PC and the camera system.
+The ADI TOF DEPTH SENSOR may also show up under Cameras instead of Imaging devices.

 ![Windows driver](https://github.com/analogdevicesinc/aditof_sdk/blob/master/doc/img/windows_db410c_usb.JPG)